ROCm/rocm-install-on-linux/docs/install/3rd-party/flashinfer-install.rst

 for Large Language Models (LLMs) that provides high-performance implementation of graphics processing units (GPUs) kernels.

-This topic covers installation.
+This topic covers setup instructions and the necessary files to build, test, and run FlashInfer with ROCm support in a Docker environment.
 To learn more about FlashInfer on ROCm, including its use cases, recommendations, as well as hardware and software compatibility, see :doc:`rocm:compatibility/ml-compatibility/flashinfer-compatibility`.